wikiped/Wsl-IpHandler/README.md

 1. Check if the adapter exists and is already configured as required.
 If yes - nothing is done.

-1. If the adapter is does not exist yes or mis-configured - it is removed (and `wsl --shutdown` is executed beforehand).
+1. If the adapter does not exist yet or is mis-configured - it is removed (`wsl --shutdown` is executed beforehand).

-1. Check if there are any other network connections having IP network configuration that overlaps (conflicts) with the required for WSL adater.
+1. Check if there are any other network connections having IP network configuration that overlaps (conflicts) with the one specified for WSL adater (through parameters or from `.wslconfig` file).

 1. If there are conflicts and overlapping network is from one of Hyper-V adapters (`Ethernet` or `Default Switch`) - conflicting adapter will be recreated to take IP network subnet that does not conflict with WSL Adapter.

-1. Any other conflicting network will cause the module to throw an error and it is user's responsibility to either choose a different IP Subnet for WSL adapter of reconfigure conflicting network.
+1. Any other conflicting network will cause the module to throw an error and it is up to the user to either choose a different IP Subnet for WSL adapter of reconfigure IP settings of conflicting network connection.

 1. When no conflicts are found (or they have been resolved) WSL adapter is created.